-Konami has announced that it will be releasing a series classic game collections to PC and consoles to mark 50 years since the company was founded.
-Recent media information on Twitter has invited players to “dive back into the action” in a mix of games, starting with the arcade classics where Konami first found success.
+The release is the latest in a series of classic game collections coming to PC and consoles to mark 50 years since Konami was founded.
+Previous information on Twitter has invited players to “dive back into the action” in a mix of games, starting with the arcade classics where Konami first found success.

-Fans of the run and gun shoot-em-up Contra have also been treated to a digital collection, that will also include the first four games in its series.
+Fans of the run and gun shoot-em-up Contra will also be treated to a digital collection, due any time now, which will also include the first four games in its series.
 Much like Castlevania, the next four games included are likely to be more classic titles from the series from the late 90s – which might disappoint fans of Contra’s PS2 outings.

-First to release is the Arcade Classics collection, which hits stores April 18 2019, and includes “eight arcade masterpieces” that have been updated with modern features.
-The games, which include Haunted Castle, Typhoon, and Nemesis come with the promise of “retro glory”, and the collection includes an eBook that allows game history enthusiasts a deeper insight into the classic titles’ development.
+First of the Anniversary Collections to release was the Arcade Classics collection in April, including “eight arcade masterpieces”, updated with modern features.
+The games, which include Haunted Castle, Typhoon, and Nemesis offer “retro glory”, and the collection, like Castlevania, also includes an eBook that allows game history enthusiasts a deeper insight into the classic titles’ development.